 Buying fragrance for yourself can be a tricky task, never mind buying attempting to buy a new scent for someone special.
-With Christmas around the corner we asked Mary Hayward, the training and education manager for Coty Luxury Australia and New Zealand, to explain what attracts us to certain scents and how to buy fragrance for someone else.
+With Mother’s Day just around the corner, we asked Mary Hayward, the training and education manager for Coty Luxury Australia and New Zealand, to explain what attracts us to certain scents and how to buy fragrance for someone else.

 Fragrance and sense of smell seem much more personal than say other senses such as taste.
 What things dictate which we love and which scents we donâ€™t?